ashleytsmith/Brick-Breaker/README.md

 This project written in Java mainly utilising the awt and swing libraries.
 A swing timer evolves the game through time, java.awt.Rectangle is used to handle collision events and java.awt.Graphics is used to paint the graphics to the screen.

-## How to run and edit using Visual Studio Code ( its reccommended to use an IDE for java development)
+## How to run and edit using Visual Studio Code

-Install Visual Studio Code:
+* Install Visual Studio Code

-Download from the website and follow the steps in the graphical installer.
-Install the Java Development Kit.
+* Install the Java Development Kit.

-(Optional but recommended) Install the extensions pack which contains amongst other things:
+* (Optional but recommended) Install the extensions pack which contains amongst other things:

   * Language support for Java by Redhat
   *	Intellicode

-Download the files to your computer:
+* Download the files to your local machine via .zip file or cloning to repository.

-Option 1: Download the  zip file.
-Click open to open the project folder.

-Option 2: Click clone git repository.

-Run within Visual Studio Code:

-Click on one of the classes (any file with a .java extension) and the click the run button.
-This should give the option to run the main function located in Frame.java (make sure your OS allows VSstudio access to run the program).
+* Click any of the classes (any file with a .java extension) and the entry point will be automatically found.

-## How to run and edit using the command line (quicker to setup if you want to view the project quiclkly)
+## How to run and edit using the command line

 Check whether you have java installed: